-The matrix is completed by council officers as part of the preparation of tender documentation, and the results included in the documentation when seeking architectural services.
-Things to be considered as part of the matrix include:
+It is completed by council officers as part of the preparation of tender documentation, and the results included in the documentation when seeking architectural services.
+Considerations include:

 For more information please contact Daniel Pleiter, Projects Coordinator email@example.com